 Bake at 350 degrees for 10 to 12 minutes.

-Let cool for 1 or 2 minutes before transferring them to a wire rack.
+Cool for 1 or 2 minutes before transferring them to a wire rack.

 Four years ago, I lost my grandma on Christmas Eve.
 For five days before her death, my family sat by her bedside.
-When I couldn’t be there, I baked and created in my kitchen as a way to keep my mind off of losing her.
+When I couldn’t be there, I baked and created in my kitchen to keep my mind off of losing her.
 I then brought the goodies with me when I was at the nursing home.
 The family shared the treats.
 It was a wonderful way to honor her.

 On Christmas Eve of 2008, after everyone had left the nursing home when God welcomed her home.
 I was at the Christmas Eve service when I got the call that she had died.
 I remember breaking down into tears.
 Grandma so loved Christmas that she took her last breath the night before Jesus’ birth.